 - The tabs stay in place.

-- You might need a diaper when you buy these because they are so expensive that you might temporarily lose control of your bodily functions.
+- You might need a diaper when you temporarily lose control of your bodily functions after seeing the price.

 - They can have a bit of a chemical-like odor to them, which might be bothersome for people with sensitive noses.

 Baby Dry diapers have a wetness indicator on the outside of the diapers, but only on the N, 1 and 2 sizes.
-The indicator changes color when your baby’s diaper is wet, which puts an end to the days of you trying to squish your baby’s diaper to see if it is soaked.
+The indicator changes color when your baby’s diaper is wet, which puts an end to that awkward game where you squish your baby’s diaper to see if it’s soaked.

 These Baby Dry diapers have three layers, while many diapers only have two.
-They offer up to 12-hour wetness protection.
-They use a big UltraAbsorb layer to add to their leak protection.
+They offer up to 12-hour wetness protection, and use a big UltraAbsorb layer to add to their leak protection.

 One of the reasons these diapers hold so much wetness while still feeling thin when they’re dry is because of the absorbent gelling material inside them.
 The gel, when it is dry, looks almost like hard little pebbles.
 When the material gets wet, it softens and increases in size.